3weeda/raisenow/README.md

 ### `Task 2`

 I used a local express server to mock the API request and response needed.
 I believe it's the most naturally-felt way to do it.
-I prefer it over other methods like [Mirag JS](https://miragejs.com/).
+I prefer it over other methods like [Mirage JS](https://miragejs.com/).